WoltLab/docs.woltlab.com/docs/javascript_helper-functions.md

 ## Selecting Elements

-{% include callout.html content="Unlike libraries like jQuery, these functions will return `null` if an element is not found.
-You are responsible to validate if the element exist and to branch accordingly, invoking methods on the return value without checking for `null` will yield an error." type="warning" %}
+!!! warning "Unlike libraries like jQuery, these functions will return `null` if an element is not found.
+You are responsible to validate if the element exist and to branch accordingly, invoking methods on the return value without checking for `null` will yield an error."

 ### `elById(id: string): Element | null`